enriquedlh97/DogBreedClassifier/README.md

 ## Getting started 🚀

-In order to get a working environment there are two possible options.
+To get a working environment there are two possible options.

 1. Create a conda environment with the listed pre-requisites
 2. Create a conda environment from the .yml file